efabless/caravel_mpw-one/doc/quick-start.rst

 The configuration file contains configuration options and parameters, as well as the path to the source files, which are not located inside the design folder, but rather at the top level of the repository in ``verilog/rtl``.

 To create your own design go into ``openlane`` and create a new directory named like your design with the appropriate config file.
 The name of the directory  should be the same as the top level module of your design.
-You can copy the config file from user_proj_example, as it provides a good starting point for your own configuration.
+You can copy the config file from ``user_proj_example``, as it provides a good starting point for your own configuration.

 .. code-block:: bash